MaterializeInc/materialize/doc/developer/design/20210505_kafka_keys_in_sql.md

 not specify subfields (e.g. `FORMAT TEXT`) will use their standard column names (i.e. `text`).

-Alternatively, if the `INCLUDE KEY AS RECORD <name>` syntax is used all fields will be included as fields on a record with the specified name.
+Alternatively, if the `INCLUDE KEY AS <name>` syntax is used then the key value will get the name specified:

+* If the field type is simple (bytes or text) the field will just be renamed
+* If the field type has defined fields, the fields will be included as a record with that name.

-If any key column names colide with value columns using the bare `INCLUDE KEY` syntax, an error will be raised before dataflow construction suggesting the use of the `AS RECORD` clause.
+If any key column names colide with value columns using the bare `INCLUDE KEY` syntax, an error will be raised before dataflow construction suggesting the use of the `AS <name>` clause.

+Justification for this set of defaults is that it is reasonable to expect that the common case for the `INCLUDE KEY` will not have collisions between the key and value fields: if the key fields are a subset of the value fields (as is the case in Debezium) then there isn't any reason to include the key, since all its data is already in the value.

 #### Usage Examples